Information for Authors / Autorenhinweise

 The bibliography has to be arranged alphabetically, as follows:

-Monographs: last name(s) of author(s), initial(s) of first name(s) (year of publication [in brackets]): entire title.
+Monographs: last name(s) of author(s), initial(s) of first name(s) [two authors connected by "&", more than two and up to six authors by "," and "&"; if there are more than six authors, the first six names have to be mentioned and "et al." is added] (year of publication [in brackets]).
+Entire title [italic].
 Place of publication: publisher.
 The run has to be set superior in front of the date.

-Journal articles: last name(s) of author(s), initial(s) of first name(s) (year of publication [in brackets]): entire title of the article.
-In: name of the journal volume (without comma), Issue number of issue, pp. numbers of first and last pages.
+Journal articles: last name(s) of author(s), initial(s) of first name(s) (year of publication [in brackets]).
+Entire title of the article.
+Name of the journal volume [italic] (number of issue), numbers of first and last pages.

-On-line sources: Please orientate yourself on the text types and their citation formats above, add the complete URL of the website and the date of access.
+Online sources: Please orientate yourself on the text types and their citation formats above, add the date of access (e.g.: Retrieved March 13, 2007,) and the exact online address (from ...).

-Example: Abs, H.J./Veldhuis, R. (2006): Indicators on Active Citizenship for Democracy.
+Example: Abs, H.J., & Veldhuis, R. (2006).
+Indicators on Active Citizenship for Democracy.
 The Social, Cultural and Economic Domain.
 Ispra: Council of Europe for the CRELL-Network on Active Citizenship for Democracy.
-URL: http://farmweb.jrc.cec.eu.int/CRELL/ActiveCitizenship/ Conference/03_AbsVeldhuis.pdf; date of access: 10.12.2007.
+Retrieved March 13, 2007, from http://farmweb.jrc.cec.eu.int/CRELL/ActiveCitizenship/ Conference/03_AbsVeldhuis.pdf.

 Please add some short personal data at the end of your article, according to the following pattern: